 Can You Test for Dysbiosis and The Microbiome?

 You absolutely can, and uric acid (a key indicator of gout) is an excellent marker to use for dysbiosis or an unhealthy microbiome12.
 Uric acid is a good indicator of microbiome health because it shows improper metabolism of protein, typically due to unhealthy gut bugs.

-Another one of my favourite tests is the Organic Acids Test (OAT), which I find invaluable to manage and keep an eye on dysbiosis.
-It tracks overgrowth of yeasts as well as possible clostridium infections.
-It’s an excellent tool that I find very helpful for patients with IBS.
+Another my tests is the Organic Acids Test (OAT), which tracks overgrowth of yeasts as well as possible clostridium infections which aids in the support of patients with IBS.

 There are also recent novel tests that will actually classify the types of healthy v.s. pathogenic microbes in your microbiome.
 This research is in its infancy.

 What Should You Test?
 My Dream List

 Here is my dream list, which is basically a full workup of a patient to rule out other sources of pain in the intestine: